Schedule and Pricing

 - Define one way to sustain your career path and legacy.

-Enjoy interviews with the AAHPM Excellence in Scientific Research Awardee, Rebecca Sudore, MD, and the HPNA Distinguished Research Awardee, Pamela Hinds, PhD RN FAAN, as they reflect on their professional journeys.
+Arif Kamal and Jean Kutner will interview the AAHPM Excellence in Scientific Research Awardee, Rebecca Sudore, MD, and the HPNA Distinguished Research Awardee, Pamela Hinds, PhD RN FAAN.
+Enjoy an actor's studio experience as our esteemed guests reflect on their professional journeys.
 Audience discussion will follow.